 Previously, Alex led the European launch of a U.S. based financial services and marketing company and worked on policy and legal affairs for German state ministries, a major San Francisco law firm, the District Court of Düsseldorf, Germany, and for the German Embassy in Tokyo, Japan.

 Alex holds a German law degree from the University of Heidelberg and a Master’s degree in International Affairs from the Fletcher School of Law and Diplomacy (Tufts and Harvard Universities) in Boston.
 Alex also studied European, Corporate, and Environmental law at the Universities of Lausanne, Switzerland and Bayreuth, Germany.

 In addition to being a native German-speaker, Alex speaks English and French fluently and continues to work on his basic Spanish and Japanese language skills.

 Chris Davis is a passionate advocate for leveraging technology as the driving force at the frontier of innovation.
-As a Vice President and the Head of Metis Strategy’s West Coast office, Chris advises Fortune 500 CIOs and Digital executives on the strategic role that technology plays in differentiating the omni-channel customer experience, developing new products, unlocking new business models, and improving organizational operations.
+As a Partner and the Head of Metis Strategy’s West Coast office, Chris advises Fortune 500 CIOs and Digital executives on the strategic role that technology plays in differentiating the omni-channel customer experience, developing new products, unlocking new business models, and improving organizational operations.